 This section surveys the general structure of chosen-ciphertext attacks against code-based and lattice-based systems, and of various cryptosystem features that seem to interfere with these attacks.
 Beware that the literature often overstates the extent to which (some of) these features are known to interfere with these attacks; see Section 4.4.

-NTRU-HRSS, Streamlined NTRU Prime, and Classic McEliece are used as running examples, abbreviated ntruhrss, sntrup, and mceliece respectively.
+The round-3 versions of NTRU-HRSS, Streamlined NTRU Prime, and Classic McEliece are used as running examples, abbreviated ntruhrss, sntrup, and mceliece respectively.
 Table 3.1 summarizes the features of these cryptosystems.